-It mostly happens doing eccentric phase of movment, when muscles have to lengthen in a controlled manner.
+It mostly happens doing eccentric phase of movement, when muscles have to lengthen in a controlled manner.
 When does this happen when you run?
-Basically every time your foots hits the ground, your quads and hamstrings eccentrically load to control your speed and stabilize you.
-The eccentric is always worse for muscle soreness versus the concentric movements (the short explosive phase) which is why we always feel our quads and hamstrings locked up after those long down hills!
+Basically, every time your feet hits the ground, your quads and hamstrings eccentrically load to control your speed and stabilize you.
+The eccentric is always worse for muscle soreness versus the concentric movements (the short explosive phase) which is why we always feel our quads and hamstrings locked up after those long downhills!

 In theory DOMS is minor muscular damage, so RICE (Rest, Ice, Compression, Elevation) should apply here.
 Rest: It will go away in a couple of days.
 However you can still exercise and the pain will disappear temporarily but come back shortly after.
 Ice: The idea is to reduce inflammation and it has definitely mixed results in the literature.
 It could also blunt the training adaptation, more on this below.
 I don’t know about you but ice is torture to me.
 Compression and Elevation: From what I’ve seen it has some potential, and I’ve tried it myself.
 I love the 2XU pants and I’ll wear them at work sometimes under everything.
 It removes some of the pain and makes my legs feel lighter.